CODING & COMPUTING WORKSHOPS

 FUZE BASIC, a highly advanced and modernised version of the programming language widely accepted as the easiest to learn and teach, is included, pre-configured and ready-to-run.
 It opens up a world of opportunities to schools and anyone who would like to learn how to program.

 “BASIC was my first language back in the late 1980s, and I owe my interest in computing to the low barrier to entry and smooth learning curve that it offers.”

 Fate played a part in the development of FUZE with the release of the Raspberry Pi (RPi).
 The FUZE shields the RPi protecting it from electronic shorting, static and physical damage at the same time as providing an ideal platform for learning to program and an exceptionally safe environment to experiment with simple electronics.

-The interactive electronics components kit provides a vast array of jumper cables/wires, resistors, LEDs, micro switches and sensors.
-Analogue sensors are included to allow programming with variable control, bringing real world applications to the forefront and offering a world of exciting and accessible learning opportunities.
+The included electronics components kit provides a vast array of jumper cables/wires, resistors, LEDs, micro switches and sensors.
+An analog light sensor is included to allow programming with variable control, bringing real world applications to the forefront and offering a world of exciting and accessible learning opportunities.

 The casing, made from sheet aluminium, is extremely robust and secure, it houses the keyboard and shields the Raspberry Pi (RPi) protecting it from electronic shorting, static and physical damage.

 The FUZE I/O board greatly simplifies the Raspberry Pi GPIO connector by separating, and clearly labelling, the most common functions (Voltage, Ground, Digital IO and PWM) but goes further with the addition of four analogue In ports and one Out port (as the Raspberry Pi lacks analogue).